tldr-pages/tldr/pages/common/cargo-update.md

 # cargo update

-> Check a local package and all of its dependencies for errors.
+> Update dependencies as recorded in the local lock file
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-update.html>.

-- Update dependencies in the `Cargo.lock` file to the latest version:
+- Update dependencies in the `Cargo.lock` file to the latest minor patch version:

 `cargo update`